aybehrouz/argennon/proposal.md

 When a block is added to the blockchain, the proposer of that block will receive a share of the block fees.
 Consequently, a block proposer is always incentivized to include more transactions in his block.
-However, if he puts too many transactions in his block and the validation of the block becomes too difficult, some validators may not be able to validate all transactions in the required time.
+However, if he puts too many transactions in his block and the validation of the block becomes too difficult, some validators may not be able to validate all transactions on time.
 If a validator can not validate a block in the required time, he will consider the block invalid.
-So, when a block contains too many transactions the network may reach consensus on another block, and the proposer of that block will not receive any fees.
-As a result, a proposer is always incentivized to use network transaction capacity optimally.
+So, when a proposed block contains too many transactions, the network may reach consensus on another block, and the proposer of that block will not receive any fees.
+As a result, a proposer is incentivized to use network transaction capacity optimally.

 On the other hand, we believe that the proposer does not have enough incentives for optimizing the storage size of the transaction set.
 Therefore, we require that **the size of the transaction set of every block in bytes be lower than a certain threshold.**

 Validators need to spend resources for validating transactions.
-When a validator starts the emulation of the AVM to validate a transactions, solely from the code he can't predict the time the execution will finish.
+When a validator starts the emulation of the AVM to validate a transaction, solely from the code he can't predict the time the execution will finish.
 This will give an adversary an opportunity to attack the network by broadcasting transactions that never ends.
 Since, validators can not finish the execution of these transactions, the network will not be able to charge the attacker any fees, and he would be able to waste validators resources for free.

 To mitigate this problem, we require that every transaction specify a cap for all the resources it needs.
 This will include memory, network and processor related resources.
-Also, the protocol defines an execution cost for every AVM instruction reflecting the amount of resources it needs for emulation.
+Also, the protocol defines an execution cost for every AVM instruction reflecting the amount of resources its emulation needs.
 This will define a standard way for measuring the execution cost of any `avmCall` transaction.
 Every `avmCall` transaction is required to specify a maximum execution cost.
 If during emulation it reaches this maximum cost, the transaction will be considered failed and the network can receive the proposed fee of that transaction.